pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 `state_machine_bloc` exports a `StateMachine`, a lightweight class that inherits from `Bloc` and exposes convenient methods to describe state machines.
 `StateMachine` **is** a `Bloc`, meaning that you can use it in the same way as a regular bloc and it's compatible with the rest of the ecosystem.

-The package uses a flexible declarative API to conveniently describe simple to complex state machines. `StateMachine` route and filter events for you based on the state machine definition you've provided so you can focus on building app logic.
+The package uses a flexible declarative API to conveniently describe simple to complex state machines. `StateMachine` route and filter events for you so you can focus on building app logic.

-`state_machine_bloc` enables you to:
+**`state_machine_bloc` enables you to:**
 * ✅ Easily define state machine's states and their transitions
 * ✅ Store different data for each state
 * ✅ React to states lifecycle events